vskogstad/assignment1-basics/Answers.md

 **Tokenizer_experiments**

-a) Compression ratio on TinyStories/OpenWebText is: / .
+a) Compression ratio on TinyStories/OpenWebText is: 4.043/4.510.

-b) Compression on OpenWebText with Tinystories tokenizer reduces the compression to .
-The vocabulary is not adapted to the source material.
+b) Compression on OpenWebText with Tinystories tokenizer reduces the compression from 4.043 to 3.375.
+The vocabulary of the tokenizer is not adapted to the source material.

 c) Throughput in MB/s = .
 Estimated time spent = 825 * 1024 **4 (bytes) / Throughput  (bytes/s) =  (s) or